Beatles Answers

 What's distinctive

-One of 101 UK songs led primarily by John.
+One of 101 songs led primarily by John.
 Recorded approximately 25 of 34 into the The White Album (1968) sessions.
-Carries the unique tag 'three-songs-spliced' — no other UK song shares it.
+Carries the unique tag 'three-songs-spliced' — no other song shares it.
+Take count: 83 (highest take number documented in Lewisohn (1988)).

 Opening line — "She's not a girl who misses much…" (brief identification excerpt; full lyrics © Sony Music Publishing — see Genius link in References.)